Stepan Borozenets

 Stepan Nikolayevich Borozenets (Степан Николаевич Борозенец; 20 August 1922 – 26 August 2016) was a Soviet Air Force colonel and a Hero of the Soviet Union.

 Borozenets served as an Ilyushin Il-2 ground attack aircraft pilot during World War II, and was awarded the title Hero of the Soviet Union for flying 94 sorties and destroying German equipment.
 Postwar, he went on to command a bomber aviation regiment before retiring in 1978.
 In 1995, he went to Chicago for medical treatment and remained in America until his death in 2016.

 Early life

 Borozenets was born on 20 August 1922 in Aktobe in what is now Ulan District, Kazakhstan, to a Ukrainian peasant family.
-He graduated from high school and the Semipalatinsk flying club.
+He graduated from secondary school and the Semipalatinsk flying club.

 Military career

 In April 1941 he was drafted into the Red Army and sent to the military aviation school of pilots.

 In May 1941, he became a cadet at the 1st Orenburg Military Flying Academy named after Kliment Voroshilov, and he graduated in June 1943 with the rank of junior lieutenant.
 After completing a full course of study, he was sent to the 34th Reserve Aviation Regiment, based at the Dyadkovo airfield north of Dmitrov, Moscow Region.
 The regiment trained the crews of Il-2 attack aircraft for combat operations.